Whistler’s Canada Day

 Experience

-- Whistler is proud to have created a participatory, active and sustainable way to celebrate Canada Day.
-Join us for the People’s Parade!
-Instead of observing the parade as it winds through the village, locals and visitors can explore fun and engaging stations set up along the Village Stroll at their own pace.
-The People’s Parade will include a pop-up poetry booth, a large paint-by-numbers mural, face painting, roving characters, dance lessons, arial performances, photo booths, and more!
+• Whistler is proud to present a thoughtful day of celebration, connection and fun in Whistler on July 1.
+Join us for the People’s Parade with activities set up along the Village Stroll.
+The People’s Parade will include a pop-up poetry booth, a large paint-by-numbers mural, face painting, roving characters, dance lessons, aerial performances, photo booths, and more!

 Concert at Whistler Olympic Plaza